Einsums/Einsums/libs/Einsums/LinearAlgebra/docs/index.rst

     :param cutoff[in]: If an eigenvalue is below this parameter after exponentiation, then set it to be zero.
     :return: The result of raising the matrix to a power.

+    :throws rank_error: If the inputs have the wrong ranks.
+The A tensor needs to be rank-2.
+    :throws dimension_error: If the matrix input is not square.
+    :throws std::invalid_argument: If values passed to internal functions were invalid.
+This is often due to passing uninitialized or zero-size tensors.
+    :throws std::runtime_error: If the eigenvalue algorithm fails to converge.

     .. versionadded:: 1.0.0

 .. cpp:function:: template<TensorConcept AType, TensorConcept BType> auto dot(AType const &A, BType const &B) -> BiggestTypeT<typename AType::ValueType, typename BType::ValueType>